 In 2012, a Louisiana man, Henry Bias, sued Smith & Nephew over his 2000 total knee arthroplasty after which he said he had to undergo painful, complex and risky follow-up revision surgeries to remove and replace failed components of his Genesis II system.
 But that federal lawsuit was dismissed about six months later on legal grounds.

 Lawsuits also bring attention to risks associated with some devices.
-This is particularly important because device makers may be slow to recall problematic devices — such as the case with DePuy’s Sigma implants — if at all.
+This is particularly important because device makers may be slow to recall problematic devices — such as the case with DePuy’s Sigma implants — if they recall the devices at all.

-Consumers who have been injured by defective knee replacement devices may be eligible for compensation, including:
+Consumers who have been injured by defective knee replacement devices may be eligible for compensation For:

 - Medical bills